 Forcing customers to a self-service portal

 True enough, self-service applications can lift heavy burdens from call center agents.
 That’s why many customer service managers relentlessly encourage customers to solve their issues via video tutorials and online knowledge banks.
 The saddest bit, however, is that many brands now require customers to take care of themselves.

 Agents are thus left in an uncomfortable position of explaining to customers that they can’t provide the assistance being requested.
 Their only choice instead is to point the caller to a self-service portal.
 This setup can backfire, as many customers will surely demand instructions right then and there.
 Obviously, if you insist on doing this, a lot of your customers will begin to resent you.

-It seems that every brand is eager to jump into the multichannel bandwagon, but in reality, it’s a decision that requires serious contemplation.
+It seems that every brand is eager to jump into the multichannel bandwagon.
+In reality, however, it’s a decision that requires serious contemplation.
 Consider if you have enough employees and if they can confidently handle those platforms.